-If silt fence, silt dike, or rock filter dams are being used, ensure that they are provided from an approved source, as shown in the Approved Products List (APL) [add link].
+If silt fence, silt dike, or rock filter dams are being used, ensure that they are provided from an approved source, as shown in the Approved Products List (APL).
+APL - Silt Fence.
+APL - Silt Dike.
+APL - Rock Filter Dam (Gabion Stone Fill).
 [Document in Template AM5001]